Skip to content

 4. Wiper Ransomware

-Wiper malware is a type of ransomware programmed to irreversibly damage or erase data on infected systems.
+Wiper malware is a type of ransomware programmed to irreversibly damage or erase data on infected systems, like petya ransomware.
 This malicious software is commonly used against businesses, as it can take organizational operations offline and cause irreparable financial damage due to downtime.

 5. Doxware

-With doxware (or leakware”), threat actors compromise and steal data sources, including emails, documents, SMS messages, and more.
-Because the threatened release can lead to reputational damage, financial loss, or legal consequences, it's harder to avoid paying the ransom, ultimately making the attack more profitable for hackers.
+With doxware (or leakware"), threat actors compromise and steal data sources, including emails, documents, SMS messages, and more.
+Because the threatened release can lead to reputational damage, financial loss, or legal consequences, it's harder to avoid paying the ransom, ultimately making the attack more profitable for ransomware attackers.

 Common Tactics Threat Actors Use to Distribute Ransomware

-Social engineering.
 Threat actors target employees who may be new, have higher permissions, or are ill-informed about social engineering tactics.
 They may pose as an authoritative figure or an executive, demanding certain credentials or authorization from their target.
+Threat actors may use fake antivirus software to deliver ransomware.

-Ransomware as a Service.
-Ransomware as a Service (RaaS) providers give threat actors the necessary resources and tools needed for initiating ransomware attacks.
+Ransomware as a Service (RaaS) providers give threat actors the necessary ransomware tools and resources needed for initiating attacks.
 This makes it much easier for threat actors, regardless of their experience, to launch devastating ransomware attacks on businesses worldwide.

-Drive-by attacks.
-Threat actors launch drive-by ransomware attacks by targeting vulnerable internal assets, such as web browsers, browser plugins/extensions, and applications.
-Threat actors only require the target to open any of the infected components to successfully launch a ransomware attack.
+Threat actors launch drive-by ransomware attacks by targeting vulnerable internal assets, such as operating systems, web browsers, browser plugins/extensions, and applications.
+Threat actors often exploit vulnerabilities and only require the target to open any of the infected components to successfully launch a ransomware attack.

 Get the Most Comprehensive Resource for Recovering from Ransomware